 One of the most important characteristics of the old system was its lack of uniformity.
-There were more than 100 different retirement regimes.
-While some workers could retire with a very high pension at 42 years of age, blue collar workers could only retire once they turned 65, and yet others could retire at 55 years old with a full pension.
-Some pensions were not subject to automatic cost of living adjustment.
-Senior bureaucrats, however, got 100 percent-plus inflation adjustment, as they maintained, through life, a pension equal to the salary paid to an active worker in a position similar to the last one they held.
-After 50 years of operation, and contrary to its architects intentions, the system had become increasingly unfair.
-While upper and middle class workers were able to reap substantial benefits, poorer workers continued to face tough requirements to obtain a pension that was largely eroded by inflation.
-As a consequence of inflation and mismanagement, between 1962 and 1980 the average pension paid to a blue collar worker had declined by 41%.
+There were more than one hundred different retirement regimes.
+While some workers could retire with a very high pension at forty-two years of age, blue-collar workers could retire only once they turned sixty-five, and yet others could retire at fifty-five with a full pension.
+Some pensions were not subject to an automatic cost-of-living adjustment.
+Senior bureaucrats, however, got a 100 percent-plus-inflation adjustment, as they maintained, through life, a pension equal to the salary paid to an active worker in a position similar to the last one they held.
+After fifty years of operation, and contrary to its architects' intentions, the system had become increasingly unfair.
+While upper- and middle-class workers were able to reap substantial benefits, poorer workers continued to face tough requirements to obtain a pension that was largely eroded by inflation.
+As a consequence of inflation and mismanagement, between 1962 and 1980 the average pension paid to a blue-collar worker had declined by 41 percent.

 Chile's traditional retirement system was characterized by very high contribution rates.
-In 1973, for example, total contributions -- by employers and employees -- varied between 16 and 26 percent of wages, depending on the type of job the individual held.
-By 1980 total contributions had been reduced, on average, to an average of 19 percent of (taxable) wages.
+In 1973, for example, total contributions-by employers and employees-varied between 16 and 26 percent of wages, depending on the type of job the individual held.
+By 1980, total contributions had been reduced to an average of 19 percent of (taxable) wages.
+What made things worse was that there was almost no connection between retirement contributions and (perceived) benefits.
+In that regard, then, these contributions were largely seen as taxes on labor and contributed significantly to the poor performance of the country's labor market during the 1960s and 1970s (Cox-Edwards 1992).